-As part of a secondary educational institution, your job is to attract and keep students.
+As part of a higher education institution, your job is to attract and retain students.
 That’s hard to do.

-Retention rates vary for each type of university, according to the National Center for Education Statistics.
+Recent student retention rates vary for each type of university in the United States, according to the National Center for Education Statistics.
 The retention rate for full-time undergraduate institutions was 81 percent in 2016.
 At less selective public institutions, the retention rate was 62 percent, while at the most selective colleges and universities, the retention rate was 96 percent.

 So unless you’re part of the most selective colleges in the country (which amount to less than 100), keeping students at your university is not a guarantee.

-They’ll go to the single most important resource you have: your website.
+The most important resource for students is your website.
 Your website is a significant part of your retention efforts.
 A good website gives current students everything they need—and everything they’ll potentially get excited about (like the new sandwich shop at the library).
 Or maybe it’s how they’ll find out about new, insightful research about urban planning conducted by a professor.

 To create a website that is truly engaging with easy-to-find information for students, you need to have the right design, user experience, and content strategy.

 You got them there.
 Now you have to keep them.
-The website should be easy to navigate.
+To help keep them, the website should be easy to navigate.
 For example, is it easy to figure out how to get involved with student organizations?
 Because college is so different than high school, it’s important for students to feel like they can make the transition with a supportive group of people.

 2. Make it easy to find degree programs